-FoodStream is an Australian company which, working with Gordon Young of FiE and process engineering specialist Dennis Forte, has been presenting practical training programs for almost 20 years.
+FoodStream is an Australian company which, working with Gordon Young of FiE and process engineering specialist Dennis Forte, has been presenting practical training programs for over 20 years.
 We have previously presented drying programs in Australia, Thailand and Norway.

 Drying is one of the most common operations in food and feed production.
 It is used across virtually every sector/commodity.
 It is critical to the quality and/or functionality of many products, and it is one of our most energy-intensive process operations.
 Yet it is often poorly understood and inefficient.

 This short course in Drying Technology combines the practical perspective of experienced industry professionals with the in-depth technical knowledge of drying processes.

 The course will start by explaining water activity in products, and how it relates to both the quality/preservation of the product and the efficiency of the drying process.
 We will then go on to the basics of drying theory and how this theory relates to practical application.
 Different types of drying systems will be explained.
 Principles of psychrometrics will be combined with heat & mass balance techniques to analyse and design drying processes, demonstrated using practical examples.